-Pitch Log: Your pitch log is where you will make notes of each reporter you pitch, what story you pitch them and the dates of both the initial pitch and the follow-up.
-Ideally this document should be a spreadsheet and it may look like this:
+Pitch Log: Your pitch log is where you will make notes of each reporter you pitch, what story you pitch them, and the dates of both the initial pitch and the follow-up.
+Ideally, this document should be a spreadsheet and it may look like this:

-The pitch log will allow you to remember exactly who you pitched and when, ensure that each reporter you have pitched is followed up with and help you with calculating a conversion rate for how many of your pitches turned into interviews or when it might be time to test a new story angle if the original one isn’t gaining training.
+The pitch log will allow you to remember exactly who you pitched and when to ensure that each reporter you have pitched is followed up with and help you with calculating a conversion rate for how many of your pitches turned into interviews or when it might be time to test a new story angle if the original one isn’t gaining training.

 Media Report: The second document for tracking your public relations campaign will be where you track media coverage once it goes live.
 Each organization likes to track different metrics about their media coverage based on their specific goals; however, we recommend keeping a document that tracks at least the following: